thoughtbot/guides/code-review/README.md

     Whoops.
 Good catch, thanks.
 Fixed in a4994ec.

-If you disagree with a style guideline, open an issue on the style guide repo rather than discussing it within the code review.
+If you disagree with a guideline, open an issue on the guides repo rather than debating it within the code review.
 In the meantime, apply the guideline.